-During their initial reset periods, the class A-5 notes and the class A-6 notes will bear floating rates of interest equal to three-month EURIBOR plus 0.08% and 0.17%, respectively; provided, that for the first accrual period, EURIBOR will be determined using the same formula as the offered notes, except that EURIBOR will be the applicable index.
+During their initial reset periods, both the class A-5 notes and the class A-6 notes will bear floating rates of interest equal to three-month EURIBOR plus 0.125%; provided, that the interest rate for the first accrual period will be two-month EURIBOR plus 0.125%.
 The interest rate for each class of reset rate notes will be reset on each related reset date.
 See "-The Reset Rate Notes" below.

 Distributions of Principal.
-Principal payments will be made or allocated to the class A noteholders and each applicable swap counterparty on each distribution date in an amount generally equal to the Principal Distribution Amount times the Class A Percentage for that distribution date, until the principal balance of each class of the class A notes is reduced to zero (or, if applicable, there are sufficient funds on deposit (less any investment earnings) in any accumulation account to pay the outstanding principal amount in full of each class of reset rate notes).
+Principal payments will be made or allocated to the class A noteholders and each applicable swap counterparty on each distribution date in an amount generally equal to the Principal Distribution Amount times the Class A Percentage for that distribution date, until the principal balance of each class of the class A notes is reduced to zero (or there are sufficient funds on deposit (less any investment earnings) in the related accumulation account to pay the outstanding principal amount in full of each class of reset rate notes).
 Principal payments on the class A notes and to each applicable swap counterparty will generally be funded from Available Funds and the other sources of funds for payment described in this prospectus supplement (subject to all prior required distributions).
 See "-Distributions," "-Credit Enhancement" and "-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.
 If these sources are insufficient to pay the Class A Noteholders' Principal Distribution Amount for a distribution date, the shortfall will be added to the principal payable to the class A noteholders and each applicable swap counterparty with respect to principal on subsequent distribution dates.
 Amounts on deposit in the reserve account, other than amounts in excess of the Specified Reserve Account Balance, will not be available to make principal payments on the class A notes except at maturity of the applicable class of notes or on the final distribution upon termination of the trust.

-Principal payments generally will be applied on each distribution date in the priorities set forth under "Distributions" below.
+Principal payments will be applied on each distribution date in the priorities set forth under "-Distributions" below.